binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 ## [VPS](#vps)

-**Any attacker worth their weight** will try to cover their tracks as they progress
+**Any attacker worth their weight** will try to cover their tracks as they progress:
 [http://www.win.tue.nl/~aeb/linux/hh/hh-13.html](http://www.win.tue.nl/~aeb/linux/hh/hh-13.html)

-**Taking things further**, an attacker may load a kernel module that modifies the `readdir()` call
+**Taking things further**, an attacker may load a kernel module that modifies the `readdir()` call:
 [http://pubs.opengroup.org/onlinepubs/9699919799/functions/readdir.html](http://pubs.opengroup.org/onlinepubs/9699919799/functions/readdir.html)

 **PSExec is a telnet replacement** also providing full interactivity for console applications.
 Check out the [home page](https://technet.microsoft.com/en-us/sysinternals/bb897553.aspx).

 **The PSExec utility requires** a few things on the remote system.
 [Details on rapid7](https://community.rapid7.com/community/metasploit/blog/2013/03/09/psexec-demystified).

-**The PSExec executable** has a Windows Service image inside which it deploys to the Admin$ share on the target machine.
+**The PSExec executable** has a Windows Service image inside which it deploys to the Admin$ share on the target machine:
 [https://community.rapid7.com/community/metasploit/blog/2013/03/09/psexec-demystified](https://community.rapid7.com/community/metasploit/blog/2013/03/09/psexec-demystified).

 ## [Network](#network)